theConstantHustler/Assembly-Backend-API/README.md

 ## Test your service

-This template contains a single lambda function triggered by an HTTP request made on the provisioned API Gateway REST API `/api/visitors?date=` route with `GET` method.
-The request body must be provided as `application/json`.
+This contains a single lambda function triggered by an HTTP request made on the provisioned API Gateway REST API `/api/visitors?date=` route with `GET` method.

 - requesting any other path than `/api/visitors?date=` with any other method than `GET` will result in API Gateway returning a `403` HTTP error code
 - A `GET` request to `/api/visitors?date=` with a query param **not** containing a string property named `date` will result in API Gateway returning a `400` HTTP error code
 - A `GET` request to `/api/visitors?date=xxx&ignore=` with a query param **not** containing a string property named `ignore` will not result in API Gateway returning a `400` HTTP error code as it is optional
 - A `GET` request to `/api/visitors?date=` with a query param containing a string property named `date` will result in API Gateway returning a `200` HTTP status code with a 'attendance' object that is processed by the Lambda.

-> :warning: As is, this template, once deployed, opens a **public** endpoint within your AWS account resources.
+> :warning: As is, once deployed, it opens a **public** endpoint within the AWS account resources.
 Anybody with the URL can actively execute the API Gateway endpoint and the corresponding lambda.
 This can be protected using an authentication method.

 ### Locally